hyundai-robotics/doc-hi6-tp-app/3-config-run/1-hotkey-startup.md

 <br/>

-If you change the startup column to boot by clicking the `[F3:startup]` toggle button, the app will automatically run when the Hi6 controller boots.
+If you change the startup column to boot by clicking the `[F3:startup]` toggle button, the app will automatically run when the ${cont_model} controller boots.

 If you click the `[F3:startup]` button once again, the startup column changes to manual and auto-run is disabled.